usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 build a public entity’s website template on the public entity’s behalf.
 To the extent a public entity chooses to rely on third-party content on its website in these ways, it must select third-party content that meets the requirements of § 35.200.
-This is because a public entity may not delegate away its obligations under the ADA.
-134 If a public entity relies on a contractor or another third party to post content on the public entity’s behalf, the public entity retains responsibility for ensuring the accessibility of that content.
+This is because a public entity may not delegate away its obligations under the ADA. {% fn 134 %} If a public entity relies on a contractor or another third party to post content on the public entity’s behalf, the public entity retains responsibility for ensuring the accessibility of that content.
 To provide another example, if a public housing authority relies on a third-party contractor